hyoban/eslint-config-hyoban/README.md

     "json"
   ],

-  // If you need Prettier
+  // Disable the default formatter, use eslint instead "prettier.enable": false,
-  "editor.defaultFormatter": "esbenp.prettier-vscode",
+  "editor.formatOnSave": false,

-  "editor.formatOnSave": true
+  // If you need Prettier, make sure to not use it with `js` `ts` and `json` "editor.defaultFormatter": "esbenp.prettier-vscode", "editor.formatOnSave": true
 }